 Clarence Campeau Development Fund

-We offer both a mix of non-repayable grants and repayable loans for entrepreneurs.
-There are grants for business planning, loans for financing the business, and grants for additional support once your business is up and running and you are a client.
+We offer both non-repayable grants and repayable loans for entrepreneurs.
+There are grants for business planning, loans and grants for financing the business, and grants for additional support once your business is up and running and you are a client.
 Maximum funding is $1,000,000.

 Many of our clients access our Business Development Program, which offers interest-free (0%) financing of up to 50% of project costs to a maximum of $300,000.
 Minimum cash equity required for this program is 5%.
 That means you can get into a $100,000 opportunity for $5,000!

 The Business Plan Program is also very popular.
 This program is designed for entrepreneurs who require a professional business plan to attract financing.
 We connect you with a consultant who builds out the financial projections of the business.
 Do you have enough cash flow to cover the loans for this business?
 This program helps to answer that question.

 We also offer loan programs specific to Métis Women & Youth.
 Under these programs, we can look at funding at larger percentage of the business (up to 65%).

 In any case, it’s best to give us a call (1-306-657-4870) or fill out the form below to see which program is best for you!
 We also have locations in Saskatoon and Regina if you prefer a face-to-face.

 SMEDCO offers a variety of loan programs, with loans with interest rates starting at 4.5% and a lending limit of $500,000.
 As resources are limited, the Loan Programs are often used to lever financial assistance from other public and private sources.

 They also deliver a grant program that is blended into their financing packages.
 You receive a portion of the grant each year, but are required to pay interest on the entire amount (loan & grant).